HTBox/allReady/docs/prerequisite_install_guide/prerequisite_install_guide.md

     ![Install Finished.
 Click Close](images/dotnet-core-install-6-close.png)

-#### Update to latest 1.1 SDK
+#### Update to latest 1.0.x LTS SDK
-Depending on the version installed with VS you may need to manually download the latest 1.1 SDK from [Microsoft](https://www.microsoft.com/net/download/core#/current)
+Depending on the version installed with VS you may need to manually download the latest 1.0.x SDK from [Microsoft](https://www.microsoft.com/net/download/core#/lts)

 You have now finished installing all of the required software to start working on the Web Solution.